Different Types of Thermostats and Which one is Best for You

 Thermostat are the devices that control the temperature of your air conditioning system.
 The device is important in making sure that the heating and cooling system in your home is working properly.
 Using the thermostat correctly can save you an enormous amount on your energy bills.

-One important factor to look for when you purchase a thermostat is the ENERGY STAR symbol.
+ENERGY STAR symbol.
 And when it comes to the types of thermostats, they are categorized into two basic types, Line-voltage thermostats and Low-voltage thermostats.

 Line voltage thermostats are used in single heating systems like baseboards and radiant systems.
 These thermostats are installed in series with heaters.
 In this kind of connection, the electric current flows through the thermostat and the heater.
 However, when the thermostat reaches the set room temperature it shuts off even before the heater brings the room to the set temperature.